 TGay Editor: modify P243L20 as follows:

 for the STA equal to TX.
-A STA shall not transmit outside the boundaries of a TDD slot it is assigned to with Bitmap and Access Type Schedule field equal to TX.
+Within a TDD SP, a STA shall not transmit outside the boundaries of a TDD slot it is assigned to with Bitmap and Access Type Schedule field equal to TX, except between two adjacent slots of the same category and with same destination STA.